jemisa/NV-JM-DD/README.md

 Pre-trained model and API: https://github.com/epfl-dlab/Cr5 (Numpy/cython/Intel stuff)
 Paper: "Crosslingual Document Embeddingas Reduced-Rank Ridge Regression" https://dlab.epfl.ch/people/west/pub/Josifoski-Paskov-Paskov-Jaggi-West_WSDM-19.pdf

+Contextual word representations derived from large-scale neural language models are successful across a diverse set of NLP tasks, suggesting that they encode useful and transferable features of language.
+To shed light on the linguistic knowledge they capture, we study the representations produced by several recent pretrained contextualizers (variants of ELMo, the OpenAI transformer language model, and BERT) with a suite of sixteen diverse probing tasks.
+Linguistic Knowledge and Transferability of Contextual Representations - https://arxiv.org/abs/1903.08855 -->
+"our analysis of patterns in the transferability of contextualizer layers shows that
+1) the lowest layer of LSTMs encodes the most transferable features, while transformers’ middle layers are most transferable.
+2) We find that higher layers in LSTMs are more task-specific (and thus less general)
+3) while transformer layers do not exhibit this same monotonic increase in task-specificity.
+Prior work  has  suggested  that  higher-level  contextualizer layers may be expressly encoding higher-level semantic information.
+Instead, it seems likely that certain  high-level  semantic  phenomena  are  incidentally  useful  for  the  contextualizer’s  pretraining task,  leading to their presence in higher layers.
+4) Lastly,  we  find  that  bidirectional  language model  pretraining  yields  representations  that  are more transferable in general than eleven other candidate pretraining tasks"

 ### Knowledge and Representations
 A Unified Theory of Inference for Text Understanding